d2l-ai/d2l-en/chapter_builders-guide/parameters.md

 Often, we want to share parameters across multiple layers.
 Let's see how to do this elegantly.
-In the following we allocate a dense layer and then use its parameters specifically to set those of another layer.
+In the following we allocate a fully connected layer and then use its parameters specifically to set those of another layer.
 Here we need to run the forward propagation
 `net(X)` before accessing the parameters.